Location: Community: Crescent Heights – 617 1 St. NE. map

 Overall assessment: This is a really nice playground.
-My only complaint is the pea gravel around the preschool area which makes it difficult for crawlers or early walkers to get around.
 The playground has a nice amount of variety and offers entertainment for all ages.

 The school-aged climber was great, in large part because it was just too advanced for Gordie.
 This means that little kids won’t get into situations that are dangerous and it will be challenging for kids much older than Gordie.

 I also really like the two seater bouncer that would be great for siblings.
 This playground is definitely worth a trip especially in the summer months when the spray park is open.

 We do our best to ensure the information on Calgary Playground Review is accurate, however information and events are subject to change.
 Please contact the organizations directly to avoid disappointment.

 Can you help make this article better?